-Over the past two decades, the Department of Behavioral Psychology, in conjunction with an interdisciplinary team, has offered inpatient, day treatment, and outpatient services for children with feeding disorders.
+Over the past three decades, the Department of Behavioral Psychology, in conjunction with an interdisciplinary team, has provided services to children with feeding disorders along a continuum of care including interdisciplinary intake evaluations, outpatient services, and intensive services (daily outpatient, day treatment, and inpatient).

 The medical and behavioral diagnoses of children referred to the program’s continuum vary widely, including children whose mealtime behavior is a result of one or more environmental, anatomical, and physiological variables.
 Goals commonly targeted during treatment include increasing the variety of foods accepted, increasing the volume consumed, decreasing tube dependence, advancing food textures, increasing mealtime independence, improving feeding skills, and reducing inappropriate mealtime behavior (e.g., disruptive behavior, gagging, aggressive behavior, out-of-seat behavior).
 The Pediatric Feeding Disorders Continuum provides doctoral and post-doctoral training as part of Kennedy Krieger Institute’s APA-accredited training program.